BTI INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That British American Tobacco P.L.C. Investors With Substantial Losses Have Opportunit...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-31, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against British American Tobacco p.l.c. (“BAT” or“the Company”) (NYSE: BTI) and certain of its officers.
+Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against British American Tobacco p.l.c. ("BAT" or "the Company") (NYSE: BTI ) and certain of its officers.

 Class Definition: